mobilityDCAT-AP/controlled-vocabulary-template/README.md

 # controlled-vocabulary-template

-Template repository for controlled vocabularies.
+Template repository for controlled vocabularies for mobilityDCAT-AP.

 ## How to

 Create a repository starting from this template repository.
 Rename the folders and the repository accordingly to the identifier of the controlled vocabulary.
-The IRI of the controlled vocabulary is composed using the repository name as https://w3id.org/my-namespace/controlled-vocabulary-template.
+The IRI of the controlled vocabulary is composed using the repository name as https://w3id.org/mobilitydcat-ap/controlled-vocabulary-template.
 The new repository name should be used to replace `controlled-vocabulary-template` in all the places.

 1. The RDF files describing the controlled vocabularies can be defined manually or by modifying the template Excel file [controlled-vocabulary-template.xlsx](.controlled-vocabulary-template/controlled-vocabulary-template.xlsx).
 Documentation on how to create more advanced Excel files can be found [here](https://xls2rdf.sparna.fr/rest/doc.html).